yetkineser/datAddict/index.md

 ## DatAddict (A.Yetkin Eser)

-- This reposutery include my data analysis projects on Mef University Big Data Analytics Program.
+- This reposutery include my data analysis projects on Mef University Big Data Analytics Master.

 ## Machine Learning with Tuna Çakar

 - My final projecs is Natural Language Processing for Kaggle Toxic Dataset.
-You cand find it [here](datAddict.github.io/20180523_Marketing_Final)
+You cand find it [here](datAddict.github.io/20180523_Marketing_Final.html/)

 You can use the [editor on GitHub](https://github.com/yetkineser/datAddict.github.io/edit/master/index.md) to maintain and preview the content for your website in Markdown files.